MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-dotnet-webapp.md

 Review the scalability considerations in the appropriate [App Service web application reference architecture][app-service-reference-architecture]

-For other scalability topics, see the [scalability checklist][scalability] in the Azure Architecure Center.
+For other scalability topics, see the [scalability checklist][scalability] in the Azure Architecture Center.

 ### Security